Maple mustard tahini dressing is the perfect salad dressing or dip for all your fall and winter meals.

 - Simple ingredients – this recipe uses 5 ingredients (plus water) to make a delicious, creamy slightly sweet dressing that you can use almost anywhere.
-Maple syrup, tahini, Dijon mustard, apple cider vinegar, salt and water are all you need to make this addicting dressing.
+Maple syrup, tahini, Dijon mustard, apple cider vinegar, salt and water are all you need to make this delightful and creamy dressing.
 You can use medjool dates to make this dressing Whole30 compliant.

 - Perfect for meal prep – make a large batch of this dressing and store it in the fridge for up to 2 weeks in an airtight container!
 You will be surprised how quickly it disappears!

-- Versatile – you can use this tahini mustard dressing on salads, as a dip for roasted veggies or fries, over chicken or salmon or in buddha bowls or grain bowls.
+- Versatile – you can use this tahini mustard dressing on salads, as a dip for roasted veggies or fries, over chicken or salmon or grain bowls.
 This maple tahini dressing is the perfect balance of flavors and goes well with anything, especially fall and winter veggies.

-- Tahini – tahini is a paste made from sesame seeds (like peanut butter or almond butter) and is traditionally used in Middle Eastern dishes (like hummus or falafel).
+- Tahini – tahini is a paste made from sesame seeds (like peanut butter or almond butter) and is traditionally used in Mediterranean dishes (like hummus or falafel).
 Tahini is a great base for salad dressings and sauces and is peanut free and nut free!

 - Apple cider vinegar – the apple cider vinegar helps to brighten up the dressing and brings balance to the fat from the tahini to make a well balanced dressing (especially when combined with salt and maple syrup).

 - Water – water helps to make the dressing the perfect pourable consistency.
-You can decide how thick or thin you want your dressing by how much water you add.
+You can decide exactly how thick (or runny) you want your dressing by how much water you add.

 - Maple syrup – maple syrup helps to balance out the dressing, as tahini can sometimes have a bit of a bitter quality to it.
 There is just enough maple syrup to balance the dressing, not enough to make it overly sweet.